haacked/haacked.com/_posts/archived/2007-01-03-year_of_the_golden_pig.aspx.markdown

 ---
 layout: post
-title: "Year of the Golden Pig"
+title: Year of the Golden Pig
 date: 2007-01-03 -0800
 comments: true
 disqus_identifier: 18184
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2007/01/02/year_of_the_golden_pig.aspx/"
 ---

 Not too long ago I announced that my wife and I are [expecting a baby](http://haacked.com/archive/2006/11/05/World_Domination_Phase_1_Commenced.aspx "World Domination Plans") this year as part of our world domination plans.
 Adding fuel to our